L1lith/Untegrity/README.md

 ## Installation
 First install FFMPEG ([Found Here](http://ffmpeg.zeranoe.com/builds/)) and ensure it's path is set in your environment variables.
 You can test this by simply running  the command `ffmpeg`

-For usage from within Node.js
+For usage from within a Node.js project
 ```
 npm i -s untegrity
 ```